This hiking route explores the overlooked, non-touristy corners of the western Svaneti.

 Also, once at the top of the ridge, you will notice a small trail to the right which leads you to a small church.
 The church lies at the top of the ridge some 300 meters to the west and offers great views over the Enguri valley - so you can make a small detour if you feel like it.

 Once you reach the crossing of the river Parischala before the Pari village, there is a natural mineral spring of water rich in iron which is smelly and delicious.
 Pari was quite a lively village with some newly built houses and a few water pipes along the trail.
-After Pari, you will reach the T-junction - it's left branch climbs to the Katskhi village, it's right branch descends south to the main road.
+After Pari, you will reach the T-junction - its left branch climbs to the Katskhi village, its right branch descends south to the main road.
 You take neither of these roads - instead, follow a smaller trail to the left of the right branch which climbs to the Zagari hamlet (a bunch of houses on small hill 100m away).
 Before you reach the hamlet, turn left and follow the trail across the meadow.
-Then there is yet another descend to cross a Kinni river (there is a small bridge), with a subsequent ascent to the original altitude.
+Then there is yet another descent to cross the Kinni river (there is a small bridge), with a subsequent ascent to the original altitude.

 From the bridge, follow the trail through the meadows to the southeast until you reach the Pkhutreri village.
 Here, turn left and hike to the Etseri village 500 meters further.
-As in 2018, there was only a single guesthouse in the village, owned by Tony Hanmer and his wife Lali, a perfect place to have a coca, beer, tea or a cooked meal (since they also run a shop).
+As in 2018, there was only a single guesthouse in the village, owned by Tony Hanmer and his wife Lali, a perfect place to have a cola, beer, tea or a cooked meal (since they also run a shop).